gogetdata/ggd-recipes/docs/source/ggd-search.rst

 Optional arguments:

+* *--search-type* The :code:`--search-type` flag is used to set search term combination filtering.
+There are three options.
+(1) Search for :code:`combined-only` matches, meaning search for packages when the search terms are combined as a single search term.
+(2) Search for :code:`non-combined-only` matches, meaning search for packages where each term is used as a separate search term.
+(3) Search for
+  :code:`both` combined and non-combined matches, meaning do both (1) and (2).
+The default behavior is set to :code:`both`.
 * *-g:* The :code:`-g` flag is used to filter the search results on a specific "genome build".
 This flag is not required, however, if provided the resulting search will be filtered to only include data packages with that genome build.
 * *-s:* The :code:`-s` flag is used to filter the search results on a specific "species".
 Only data packages for that specific species